 Chatbots can also help your customers get answers to FAQs and free up the time for your customer support reps.
+To boost this efficiency, Sendbird’s in-app chat can be utilized, providing a platform for immediate response and improved customer service.
 This time can then be used to deal with the more tricky customers.

 You can also use chatbots to redirect some of your website visitors to the Knowledge base or your company blog (if you have one).
 Here, customers can read all about your offerings and make informed decisions.